Transit (satellite): The AN/UYK-1 (TRW-130) Computer

 During a satellite pass, a GE receiver would receive the orbital parameters and encrypted messages from the satellite, as well as measure the Doppler-shifted frequency at intervals and provide this data to the AN/UYK-1 computer.
 The computer would also receive from the ship's inertial navigation system (SINS) a reading of latitude and longitude.
-Using this information the AN/UYK-1 ran a least squares algorithm and provided a location reading in about fifteen minutes.
+Using this information the AN/UYK-1 ran an algorithm that provided a location reading in about fifteen minutes.

 Other satellites

 There were 41 satellites in the Transit series that were assigned the Transit name by NASA.

 Transit 3B demonstrated uploading programs into the onboard computer's memory whilst in orbit.

 Transit 4A, launched June 29, 1961, was the first satellite to use a radioactive power source (RTG) (a SNAP-3).
 Transit 4B (1961) also had a SNAP-3 RTG.
 Transit 4B was among several satellites which were inadvertently damaged or destroyed in a nuclear explosion, specifically the United States Starfish Prime high-altitude nuclear test on July 9, 1962 and subsequent radiation belt.

-Transit 5A3 and Transit 5B-1 (1963) each had a SNAP-3 RTG.
+Transit 5A3 used batteries powered by solar arrays and Transit 5BN-1 (1963) had a SNAP-9A RTG.

 Transit 5B-2 (1963) had a SNAP-9A RTG.